MicrosoftDocs/microsoft-salescopilot-docs/articles/suggested-replies.md

 ## Data access and use

-the Sales app uses the Azure OpenAI Service to generate AI-derived content.
+The Sales app uses the Azure OpenAI Service to generate AI-derived content.
 It doesn't process or store content for purposes of monitoring or preventing abusive or harmful uses of the service or for developing, testing, or improving capabilities that are designed to prevent abusive or harmful outputs.
 No Microsoft personnel have access to this content.
 Your users bear the sole risk and responsibility for any use of any Azure OpenAI-powered features.
 [Learn more about Azure OpenAI Service data, privacy, and security](/legal/cognitive-services/openai/data-privacy).

 The Azure OpenAI Service is available in limited geographies.
 By using Copilot features powered by Azure OpenAI, you agree that data might be stored or processed outside of your geographic region, compliance boundary, or national cloud instance.
 Learn more about [data residency in Azure](https://azure.microsoft.com/explore/global-infrastructure/data-residency/#overview) and read our [Privacy Statement](https://go.microsoft.com/fwlink/?LinkId=521839).